drewm27/speakerrankings/bookshelf-top-recommended.md

 comments: true
 ---

 This page lists the best powered bookshelf speakers out of the 30+ that has been ranked on this website.
 The suggestions in this section are targeted towards specific uses.
-If you have a use outside of the general use cases, check out all the speakers detailed out in the full ranking pages by size.
+If you have a use outside general use cases, check out all the speakers detailed out in the full ranking pages by size.

 The best powered bookshelf speaker for the majority of people who are looking for great sound while not being too large or expensive is the **$104** [**Edifer MR4**](https://www.amazon.com/Edifier-Powered-Monitor-Speakers-Near-Field/dp/B09FXG9BLR?hvadid=563758605815&hvpos=&hvnetw=g&hvrand=14996373029609059198&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9032183&hvtargid=pla-1568283915325&mcid=28c0999faba234ceb23ef1aa48dd74d2&gclid=Cj0KCQjw_qexBhCoARIsAFgBletx4GmVvrMFl0mV7uef4xbb9oX-_Sk15dfsugflQcPoJmZZNZKd9-4aAtZuEALw_wcB&th=1&linkCode=ll1&tag=rankingspea01-20&linkId=3e40828e354ff5d2dda767b7da2c3a53&language=en_US&ref_=as_li_ss_tl)